In order to write a new front-end for Bluff, to extend an existing one, or to add a new AI engine, some guidelines should be followed.

 be prompted.

-The game advances to the next phase only during update()
+The game advances to the next phase only during update(), and not

 immediately after the last player makes the expected move, in order to spare